 Went on a Drinking Bender?
 Here’s What to Do Now

-Most adults in the United States drink alcohol at least casually and occasionally.
+Many adults in the United States drink alcohol on occasion.
 However, many people drink too much, and they may not realize it.
-The Centers for Disease Control and Prevention (CDC) reports that alcohol abuse contributes to at least 88,000 deaths every year, from car crashes to liver failure.
-One in 10 working-age adults (ages 20-64) die because of alcohol abuse.
+The Centers for Disease Control and Prevention (CDC) reports that alcohol abuse contributes to at least 88,000 deaths every year, from car crashes to liver failure.1 One in 10 working-age adults (ages 20-64) die because of alcohol abuse.1

-One of the riskiest forms of alcohol abuse is binge drinking, which involves consuming four or more servings of alcohol in a two-hour period.
-Drinking this much raises blood alcohol concentration (BAC) over 0.08, which is the legal limit where it is no longer safe to drive.
-Although “going on a bender” and binge drinking are often conflated, benders are extreme forms of binge drinking that can lead to severe physical, mental, emotional, financial, and legal harm.
+One of the riskiest forms of alcohol abuse is binge drinking which, for women, involves consuming four or more servings of alcohol in a two-hour period and, for men, five or more in that same timeframe.
+Drinking this much raises blood alcohol concentration (BAC) over 0.08, which is the legal limit where it is no longer safe to drive.2 Although “going on a bender” and binge drinking are often conflated, benders are extreme forms of binge drinking that can lead to severe physical, mental, emotional, financial, and legal harm.3

 A Bender Is a Dangerous Form of Problem Drinking